Kiama Downs - Minnamurra

 Kiama Downs - Minnamurra's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Kiama Downs - Minnamurra's health metrics closely match national benchmarks.
-Common health conditions are seen across both young and old age cohorts at a standard level.
+Kiama Downs - Minnamurra's health metrics closely align with national benchmarks.
+Common health conditions are prevalent across both young and old age cohorts at a standard level.

-The rate of private health cover is exceptionally high at approximately 58% of the total population (3,445 people), compared to 52.7% across Rest of NSW.
-The most common medical conditions in the area are arthritis and mental health issues, impacting 9.3 and 7.9% of residents respectively.
-68.0% of residents declare themselves completely clear of medical ailments, compared to 65.2% across Rest of NSW.
-The area has 26.1% of residents aged 65 and over (1,556 people), which is higher than the 20.9% in Rest of NSW.
-Health outcomes among seniors are particularly strong, performing better than the general population in health metrics.
+Approximately 58% of the total population (3,447 people) has private health cover, compared to 52.7% in the Rest of NSW.
+The most common medical conditions are arthritis and mental health issues, affecting 9.3% and 7.9% of residents respectively.
+68.0% of residents report being completely free from medical ailments, compared to 65.2% across the Rest of NSW.
+The area has 26.1% of residents aged 65 and over (1,557 people), which is higher than the 20.9% in the Rest of NSW.
+Health outcomes among seniors are notably strong, outperforming those of the general population in health metrics.

 Frequently Asked Questions - Health